Accelerated Interactive Auralization of Highly Reverberant Spaces using Graphics Hardware

-Multichannel block-based time-domain convolution requires a number of operations that is proportional to $\mathcal{O}(n \cdot n_x \cdot n_h)$, where $n$, $n_x$ and $n_h$ are the number of channels, the block size and the length of the filter, respectively.
-To accelerate the convolution process, various methods have been proposed in the literature, such as the use of block-based frequency-domain convolution using the \gls{fft} \cite{cooley1965algorithm}.
-Block-based frequency-domain convolution can be used to reduce the number of operations required for convolution to $\mathcal{O}(n \cdot n_f \log n_f)$, where $n_f \ge n_h + n_x - 1$ is the \gls{fft}-size.
-However, block-based frequency-domain convolution introduces additional processing due to the \gls{fft}-size being lower-bounded by $n_h + n_x - 1$ frequency bins.
-For long filter sizes $n_h$, this additional processing can introduce latency into the system that could exceed the predetermined latency budget $n_x / f_s$, which, for real-time auralization systems, is usually only a few milliseconds long.
+While block-based frequency-domain convolution can significantly reduce the computational complexity of the convolution process as compared to time-domain convolution, it introduces additional processing due to the \gls{fft}-size being lower-bounded by $n_h + n_x - 1$ frequency bins.
+For long filter sizes $n_h$, this additional processing can introduce latency into the system that could exceed the buffer latency $n_x / f_s$, which, for real-time auralization systems, is usually only a few milliseconds long.

 To further reduce the latency of block-based frequency-domain convolution with long filter lengths $n_h$, partitioned convolution methods have been proposed in the literature \cite{stockham1966high, torger2001realtime, wefers2014partitioned}.
 These methods decompose the filter into smaller sub-filters that can be processed independently using block-based frequency-domain convolution.
 Partitioned convolution can be implemented in two ways: uniform partitioned convolution and non-uniform partitioned convolution.